3. Lack of standards

 Overcoming IoT Manufacturing Challenges

 While there are challenges involved in creating IoT solutions for manufacturing, they can be addressed and overcome by working with the right IoT development partner.
 Here at Very, we’re committed to following standards and best practices when building IoT manufacturing solutions.
-To learn more about Very’s IoT development processes and our work with previous clients, check out our complete guide to IoT development.
+To learn more about Very’s IoT development work, check out some of our previous projects.